raganwald/javascript-allonge/README.md

 > I don't want to pay to download a PDF.
 Can I make my own?

-Yes, you can take the HTML that is available online or the moarkdown source in this repository and make your own PDF.
+Yes, you can take the HTML that is available online or the markdown source in this repository and make your own PDF.
 Or any other format.

 > I'd like to share it